These are the notes from a recent day-long workshop on understanding the Sambucus species on a deeper level than just taking Elderberry syrup.

 One of the main categories of herbs to use during a fever is diaphoretics.
 These are best taken as a hot tea.
 Use either an infusion or a tincture added to hot water.

 The term diaphoretic can be confusing.
 It is an old medical term that is usually defined as a substance that makes one perspire – diaphoresis.
 However, perspiration is not the end goal.
 The goal is to achieve a healthy body temperature to make the fever as therapeutic as possible.
-This herb category is better defined as group of plants that regulate the perspiration and body temperature by increasing blood circulation to the surface and opening pores to ventilate the body as needed.
+This herb category is better defined as group of plants that regulate the perspiration and body temperature by balancing blood circulation.

 These herbs support the fever response which in turn is an immune response to a pathogen.
 They do not create or cause a fever.